aio-experimentation-room/aio-experimentation-room.github.io/docs/pcb.md

 ![](./images/paste-printer.jpg)

-Once the paste is applied, use the [binocular magnifier](tools.md#binocular-magnifier) to verify it's correctly applied: no missing pads, not too much paste on tiny pads, etc
+Once the paste is applied, use the [soldering microscope](soldering.md#soldering-microscope) to verify it's correctly applied: no missing pads, not too much paste on tiny pads, etc

 ## Pick and place